How to Grow and Care for Statice Flowers

 Statice flowers grow as a wildflower all over the world.
 Perhaps you are growing statice plants in your garden.
 Or, it can be found near a stream, or in a field nearby.
 Statice plants find the perfect home in salty marshes and arid or desert areas.
 So, it will be no surprise to you that this is one flower that tolerates a drought now and then.
 It is also called “Sea Lavender”.

 Grow them as wildflowers or in containers or window boxes.
 Statice has airy sprays in strong yellow, rose, lavender, blue and white making an interesting garden accent.
 Wonderful everlasting, so easy to dry.
-As a dry flower, Statice keeps its color well in winter bouquets.
+As a dry cut flower, Statice keeps its color well in winter bouquets.

 Did you know?
 Statice is also classified as an aromatic herb.